-3Sound pressure levels are tested in an anechoic chamber under ISO Standard 3745 and are the same in both cooling and heating mode.
+4Sound pressure levels are tested in an anechoic chamber under ISO Standard 3745 and are the same in both cooling and heating mode.
 These values can increase due to ambient conditions during operation.

-4Power wiring to the outdoor unit is field supplied, solid or stranded, and must comply with the applicable local and national codes.
+5Power wiring to the outdoor unit is field supplied, solid or stranded, and must comply with all the applicable local and national codes.
 For detailed information, please refer to electrical characteristics on page 10.

-FAll power wiring / communication cable to be minimum 14 AWG, 4-conductor from the outdoor unit to the indoor units, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
+6Communication / connection (power) cable from the outdoor units to the indoor units must be a minimum of 14 AWG, 4-conductor stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
 For detailed electrical information, please refer to electric characteristics on page 10.

-6Piping lengths are equivalent.
+7Piping lengths are equivalent.